estnltk/estnltk/README.md

 Currently, there are two branches of EstNLTK:

 * version **1.6** -- the new branch, which is in a beta status and under development.
-The version 1.6.0-beta is available from [Anaconda package repository](https://anaconda.org/estnltk/estnltk).
+The version 1.6.0-beta is available from [Anaconda package repository](https://anaconda.org/estnltk/estnltk) and PyPI.
 It contains analysis tools up to the level of morphological analysis, but it does not contain all the functionalities available in **1.4.1**.
 Supported Python versions: 3.5+;

 * version **1.4.1** -- the old branch, which contains full functionality of different analysis tools.
-Also available via [Anaconda package repository](https://anaconda.org/estnltk/estnltk).
-Available for Python 3.4+ and Python 2.7, although recommended version is Python 3.5.*.
+Available via [Anaconda package repository](https://anaconda.org/estnltk/estnltk/files) for Python 3.5.
+PyPI packages are also available for Python 3.4+ and 2.7.
 Python 3.6 is not supported;

 ## Version 1.6